Have you tried to become friends with someone but the bond didn’t form?

 Bond comes by talking.
 If there’s nothing to talk about, forget about bonding.
 One way to always have what to talk about is by engaging in activities of common interests.

-Something as simple as both learning dropshipping or both serving in the choir can help create a spark.
+Something as simple as both learning drop shipping or serving in the choir can help create a spark.
 You can talk about what you learnt and the challenges you’re facing.

 If you both don’t have common interests, you can get interested in something they are interested in.
 Ask them questions about it.
-That’s another aspect of showing genuine interest in them.
+(That’s another way to show genuine interest in them).

-You can love what they love and the way they love it if you love them.
+You can love what they love or love the way they love it if you love them.

-What having an area of common interest does is make you a face of something they want/like, they then transfer that liking to you.😎
+What having an area of common interest does is to make you a face of something they want/like, and they then transfer that liking to you.😎

 2. Share your pains and weaknesses